Child and Adult Care Food Program

 - Establish procedures to collect and maintain all necessary Program records from sponsored centers.

-- Facilities may receive reimbursement for up to 2 meals and 1 snack per enrolled participant per day.
+- Facilities may receive reimbursement for up to 2 meals and 1 snack, or 2 snacks and 1 meal per enrolled participant per day.

 - Reimbursement is based on the type and the number of meals served.